sara-nl/clouddocs/bootcamp-20180410/partA.markdown

 #### Log in to the UI

 * Open the UI page in your browser: [https://ui.hpccloud.surfsara.nl/](https://ui.hpccloud.surfsara.nl/)
-* Your username is **s-campXY**, replace `XY` with the number assigned to you.
+* Your username is **wolk-XYZ**, replace `XYZ` with the number assigned to you.
 * You will receive the password from the workshop facilitators.
 * Hit the `Login` button.

 Once you login, feel free to explore the menus and tabs offered by the OpenNebula UI.
-These will offer most of the functionatilities a user needs to manage and operate VM's.
+These will offer most of the functionalities a user needs to manage and operate VMs.

 #### Change your password

 It is a good practice to change the initial password provided, to ensure the work environment is yours.

 * Locate the *buddy* icon <i class="fa fa-user"></i> with your user name at the top-right corner of the screen.
 * Click it and select *<i class="fa fa-cog"></i> Settings*
 * Click on the blue edit icon <i class="fa fa-pencil-square-o" style="color:#0098c3;"></i> to the right on the *Password* field
 * On the pop-up dialog displayed fill in a new password (twice) and click the *Change* button.